-Leadership determines an enterprise and team’s level of effectiveness.
-The more you seek to achieve the greater the demand for leadership.
-Hence the reason for the huge need for leaders during these fast changing times.
-The lack of leadership restricts what can be accomplished.
-Enterprises are limited today by a lack of leadership more than any other resource.
+Leadership determines a team’s level of effectiveness.
+The more you seek to achieve the greater the leadership required.
+This is the reason for the huge demand for leaders during times of rapid change.

 The good news is that leaders are made, not born.
-Therefore we all can develop our leadership ability.
-To grow we need to raise our leadership effectiveness through learning and development.
+We can all improve and develop our leadership ability.
+Let’s explore how this is done.

 The 70:20:10 Model

 The 70:20:10 model is a simple approach to guide the development of leaders based on research by various researchers at the Center for Creative Leadership (CCL).
-This model suggest that a single focus on formal training is insufficient for the development of leaders.
-That formal training represents only a small fraction of how people learn and develop.
-The model shows that effective leadership development combines formal training, developmental relationships and learning experiences.
+This model suggest that a single focus on formal training is insufficient for the development of leadership ability.
+Formal training represents only a small fraction of how people learn and develop.
+The model shows that successful leadership development combines formal training, developmental relationships and learning experiences.

 The 70:20:10 model recognises that a blend of learning elements – working together – results in effective leadership development.
 The framework suggests that effective leadership development programs are structured as follows: